slowernews/wisdom-tldr/chapters/chapter_1_self.md

 True experts recognize the limits of what they know and what they do not know.
 If they find themselves outside their circle of competence, they keep quiet or simply say, “I don’t know.”

 No-one who is serious about programming gives a shit about language wars, they're for fanboys and spectators.

-This is the formula for getting better at anything: find your PLUS, MINUS, EQUAL.

 This means that while you should only strive for mastery in a small handful of skills, you should seek to be competent in a wide variety of disciplines.